ericziko/published-notes/A conversation with Chat-GPT about designing an approval workflow in Kafka.md

 # A conversation with Chat-GPT about designing an approval workflow in Kafka

 ## Summary:
-The following document is a refined transcript of a conversation that Eric Ziko had with Chat-GPT about designing an approval workflow software system.
+The following document is a refined transcript of a conversation that Eric Ziko had with Chat-GPT about designing an approval workflow so ftware system.

 ## Table Of Contents